Last reviewed by Toollabz editorial ·

 Margin divides by price; markup divides by cost.
 See a $40 → $100 SKU, reverse-engineer price from a target margin, and link margin thinking to break-even and VAT workflows on Toollabz.

 Read guide →Use this page as both a calculator and a mini-guide: the sections below explain intent, limits, and practical follow-ups.
-VAT Calculator is a free online Toollabz experience centered on “vat calculator” and related searches such as “vat calculator uk”.
+VAT Calculator is centered on "vat calculator" and related searches such as "vat calculator uk".
 Finance pages on Toollabz emphasize transparent assumptions - rates, horizons, and tax sketches - so you can document what you tested before you talk to a professional.
-The short description on this page - “Add or remove VAT from a price with one click.” - is the fastest way to confirm you are in the right place before you scroll to the interactive area above the guide sections.
+The short description on this page - "Add or remove VAT from a price with one click." - is the fastest way to confirm you are in the right place before you scroll through the guide sections.

 As you iterate on inputs, you should treat vat calculator as a structured sandbox: enter realistic values, capture the output, then adjust one variable at a time.
 That approach mirrors how spreadsheets are used, but with guardrails so invalid combinations are caught early.
 People who care about vat calculator often rerun the same tool monthly; bookmark the HTTPS URL so your team always references the same definitions.